 At the heart of my research and teaching lies a practice-oriented and collaborative focus, aimed at contributing knowledge that reach those that might need and make use of it.

-My background falls almost exclusively within the area of public health, spanning across sub-fields such as health-related project management and evaluation (BSc), epidemiology and global health (MSc) and social epidemiology (PhD).
-I am currently working as a postdoctoral researcher within two projects concerning health systems access and strengthening in northern Sweden.
-The first one focusing on ‘landscapes of care’ for rural youth and the other one on e-health innovations as a strategy for improved access to person-centred care and strengthened community-based health systems.
+I have a background that falls almost exclusively within the area of public health, spanning across sub-fields such as health-related project management and evaluation (BSc), epidemiology and global health (MSc) and social epidemiology (PhD).

 My research interest centres largely on how access to and experiences of health and social care can be improved for people - especially youth and elderly - who are marginalised and excluded, either from labour markets and educational systems or through their place of living in rural northern Sweden.
 In this regard, my ongoing research broadly focus on initiatives for young people that neither study nor work (usually referred to as 'NEETs') and rural innovations in eHealth, topics that I approach focusing on complex interventions and their implementation using the realist evaluation and synthesis methods.

 Methodologically I am thus interested in and use both qualitative, quantitative and mixed methods.